cloudfoundry/cf-networking-release/src/example-apps/proxy/README.md

 ## `/eventuallysucceed`

-[Eventually Succeed handler)(./handlers/eventually_succeed.go) responds to the first 5 requests with a 500 status code.
+[Eventually Succeed handler](./handlers/eventually_succeed.go) responds to the first 5 requests with a 500 status code.
 After the 5th request the endpoint responds with a 200 status code.
 You can configure how many times the endpoint should fail before succeeding by setting the `EVENTUALLY_SUCCEED_AFTER_COUNT` env var.
+This endpoint was created to test app healthchecks.

+## `/flap`

+[Flap handler](./handlers/flap_handler.go) responds to the first 5 requests with a 200 status code.
+It responds to the next 5 requests with a 500 status code.
+It continues to flap back and forth between 200 and 500 status codes every 5 requests.
+You can configure how often the endpoint should flap by setting the `FLAP_INTERVAL` env var.
 This endpoint was created to test app healthchecks.

 ## `/ping/${destination}`